Fire and rescue services

 More information:

-If you're an Australian-Hong Kong dual national, you can make a Declaration of Change of Nationality.
+Australian-Chinese dual nationals can make a Declaration of Change of Nationality.
 Find out what the consequences of this are from the Hong Kong Immigration Department.

 Get professional legal advice if you're not sure of your citizenship status under Chinese law.

-If you plan to enter mainland China or Macau from Hong Kong, travel on your Australian passport.
+If you plan to travel from Hong Kong to mainland China or Macau, travel on your Australian passport.

 More information:

-Most locals accept or are indifferent to LGBTI travellers.
-However, community attitudes towards LGBTI people are generally more conservative than in Australia.
+Most people in Hong Kong accept or are indifferent to LGBTQIA+ travellers.
+However, community attitudes towards LGBTQIA+ people are generally more conservative than in Australia.

 More information: